ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 Mountpoints map physical drive partitions to directories on your system.
 This is how you interface with the data stored on the disk.

 Once you know which partitions you want to mount, choose a mountpoint naming scheme.
 This guide recommends `/mnt/diskN` because it makes the `fstab` entry for mergerfs simpler thanks to wildcard support.

-For example:
+An example series of commands to create a minimal set of mountpoints might look like this (adjust for your setup):

 ```
 mkdir /mnt/disk{1,2,3,4}